wolfvictorOSI/Edge-Data-Store-Docs/V1/Diagnostics/Diagnostics.md

 ## Egress diagnostics data through PeriodicEgressEndpoints

-To egress diagnositcs related data:

-1. Configure a periodic egress endpoint.
-2. Specify ```diagnostics``` as the NamespaceId in the periodic egress endpoint configuration.
+To egress diagnostics related data, you must specify `diagnostics` as the NamespaceId in the periodic egress endpoint configuration.
+For details and instructions, see [Data egress configuration](xref:egress).

 ## Edge Data Store diagnostics